ParAlg/gbbs/benchmarks/SCAN/IndexBased/experiments/README.md

 `experiment-results.tar.gz`, which may be opened with the command `tar xvf experiment-results.tar.gz`

+Beware: the experiments measuring the clustering quality are unoptimized and slow.
+The experiments measuring serial running time are also extremely slow, e.g., taking dozens of hours for the `cochlea` graph.

 Installing dependencies:
 * `sudo apt install python3.6-dev python3-pip --yes`
 * `pip3 install sklearn`